ksdavidc/digitalgardenforJrCoders/src/site/notes/Prep Notes/Halloween/Simple Halloween Storytelling Project.md

 > * *If the ghost effect is 100, we can't see the sprite, but*
 > * *Scratch can still detect that our mouse is touching it (It can't do that if the sprite is hidden)*.

-* Makes your buttons cool and user-friendly!
+* Makes buttons cool and user-friendly!
 * Shows the button when our mouse is over it
 * Hides it when it isn't.
 * Screen is less cluttered.